hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 * Ingress contracts for nodes and accounts - proxy contracts defined in the genesis file to defer the permissioning logic to the Node Rules and Account Rules contracts.
 The Ingress contracts deploy to static addresses.
-* Node Rules - stores the node allowlist and node sllowlist operations (for example, add and remove).
+* Node Rules - stores the node allowlist and node allowlist operations (for example, add and remove).
 * Account Rules - stores the accounts allowlist and account allowlist operations (for example, add and remove).